Cheapest car insurance in Iowa for a bad driving record

 Cheapest car insurance after an accident in Iowa

-State Farm has the lowest rates after an accident at $1,482 a year.
-Travelers also has affordable rates at $1,753 a year.
+State Farm has the lowest average rates after an accident at $1,482 a year.
+Travelers also offers affordable rates, averaging $1,753 per year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident